 Bitcoin update: Monday 2nd March

-Last updated Friday 2020, click here to see our Bitcoin daily dairy
+Last updated Friday 6th March 2020, click here to see this Bitcoin daily dairy

 We begin this update with a summary of the previous week’s commentary, outlining where we had gone wrong.
 We also provide some reflections on Bitcoin trading that we hope you will find educational and examine Bitcoin’s safe-haven properties.